natvernier/adoption-operating-system/README.md

 ## Role in the portfolio

+This is the flagship strategy repository.

+It documents how AI adoption can move from abstract ambition to operating reality: workflows, decision rights, rituals, KPI trees, governance interfaces and scaling models.

 This repository is part of a four-repo portfolio system:

 - `adoption-operating-system` — strategy, operating models and adoption logic